 National Standardization Bodies

-There are four main standards making bodies of India,
+There are five main standards making bodies of India,

 - Bureau of Indian Standards (BIS)

 - Telecommunications Standards Development Society of India (TSDSI).

 BIS is the National Standard Body of India established under the BIS Act 2016 for the harmonious development of the activities of standardization, marking and quality certification of goods and quality assurance of goods, articles, processes, systems and services.